MiskaWasTaken/Asus-Vivobook-f510ua-Hackintosh/README.md

 # Use opencore install guide and the efi as a starting point, dont just drag and drop this efi.
 This efi is meant for when macOS is fully installed and is independant of a usb booter

+# Dont use opencore configurator or propertree snapshot IT WILL BREAK THE CONFIG!

 This build enables you to run macOS on your VivoBook as long as it matches below System specifications as close as possible - verified with macOS Catalina 10.15.7 - Monterey 12.1

 🏳🚩**For macOS Monterey compatibility, see [macOS Monterey 12.x upgrade instructions for existing EFIs running pre-Monterey macOS](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh/issues/11)** ✅